 If you are admitted to UConn, or are a current UConn student already in the United States with a visa that does not permit study, you may be able to change to F-1 or J-1 visa to study at UConn.
-We advise most UConn students to obtain a student visa through travel, but for some, this may not be a good optio.
-If you cannot travel, you may file a change of status application with the U.S. government without leaving the country.
-To change status, submit a Form I-539 with filing fee and supporting evidence to United States Citizenship and Immigration Services (USCIS).
+We advise most UConn students to obtain a student visa through travel, but for some, this may not be a good option.
+If you cannot travel, you may be able to file a change of status application (Form I-539) with the U.S. government without leaving the country.

 If you are considering this option, schedule an appointment with your ISSS advisor to discuss your eligibility and the process.